Japan Vacation 2016 (part 3) – FAQs by you!

 Japanese people are generally helpful and sensitive ones.
 They will go out of their way to help you out as much as they can.
 Japan is tourist friendly because of their hospitable people.

 If there is one thing that can hinder communication, it is because of language barrier.
 Not many Japanese are familiar with English, and if they are, sometimes the pronunciation can be a factor too.
 But that will not stop them from helping you.
-They will try, i tell you, their very hardest to assist you.
+They will try, i tell you, their very best to assist you.

 Before going to Japan, it is best to know some basic Japanese terms.
 You will find these very useful as you interact with them during your whole stay in Japan: